 I believe drama is an essential part of child development.
 It provides the key skills, confidence, discipline and imaginative freedom that is becoming increasingly essential in this day and age.
-From Greek amphitheatres, to Shakespeare, to Hairspray: I love every part of what is has been, is now, and will be
+From Greek amphitheatres, to Shakespeare, to Hairspray: I love every part of what is has been, is now, and will be.

-Ms Chappell (Teacher of Drama)
+Ms McLoughlin (Head of Drama)

 Exam Board: EDEXCEL